 If you can book round trip and avoid airlines with high fuel surcharges, ANA is the best deal for Star Alliance flights.

-- The short story: ANA offers the hands-down best deal for round trip business class to Europe on Star Alliance airlines.
+- The short story: ANA offers one of the best deals around for round trip business class to Europe on Star Alliance airlines.

-- Miles required: 88K round trip in business class.
+- Miles required: 100K round trip in business class.
 Fuel surcharges are passed on, but are avoidable with the right carriers.
-See: How To Find Business Class Awards To Europe For 88,000 Miles Or Points.

 - How to book awards: Book online at ANA’s website.